 Explore the best multi-asset prop firms for traders seeking diverse market access and profitable opportunities across various asset classes.

 Multi-asset proprietary trading firms give traders access to various markets, such as forex, stocks, futures, cryptocurrencies, and commodities, all through one account.
-These firms use their own capital, making them more aligned with market outcomes.
-For U.S. traders, firms like The Trading Pit, Apex Trader Funding, TradeDay, ThinkCapital, and Hudson River Trading offer unique benefits.
+These firms use their own capital, which is one reason they’re often described as proprietary trading operations.
+For U.S. traders, firms like multi-asset prop firm The Trading Pit (official site), Apex Trader Funding futures prop firm (official site), TradeDay futures prop firm (official site), ThinkCapital, and Hudson River Trading offer unique benefits.
 For additional perspective, review LuxAlgo’s article on prop-trading pros and cons.
 Here's a snapshot:

-• The Trading Pit: Wide asset variety, simple fees, and strict risk management.
+• The Trading Pit: Wide asset variety through CFDs (where available) and futures programs, simple fee structure, and strict risk management.

-• Apex Trader Funding: Futures-focused, high profit splits (up to 100 percent), and flexible account sizes.
+• Apex Trader Funding: Futures-focused, strong profit split options, and flexible account sizes.

-• TradeDay: Futures-only, straightforward structure, and low commissions.
+• TradeDay: Futures-only, straightforward structure, and simplified rules for funded progression.

-• ThinkCapital: Multi-asset trading with flexible platforms and competitive fees.
+• ThinkCapital: Multi-asset trading with flexible platforms and competitive challenge options.

-• Hudson River Trading: Tech-driven, high-frequency trading, but not for retail traders.
+• Hudson River Trading: Tech-driven market maker and systematic trading firm, but not for retail traders.

 Quick Comparison